mautic/mautic-documentation/pages/28.Marketplace/default.en.md

 The license should be GPL v3 mostly as Mautic is released under GPL v3 which is a viral license.
 This means anything using Mautic's code base should also be released under the same license.

 Required packages are dependencies.
-The bigger is the list of dependencies the bigger will be the size of the plugin.
+The bigger is the list of dependencies, the bigger will be the size of the Plugin.
 More dependencies also means more security risks and incompatibility issues with future upgrades.

 #### All Versions